open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

+---
+title: Deploying a Helm Chart (Bootstrap)
+description: "Demonstrates how to deploy a Helm Chart using a ResourceGraphDefinition delivered with the OCM component."
+icon: ":ship:"
+weight:
+toc: true
+---

 # Deploying a Helm Chart (Bootstrap)

 This [concept](../../README.md#concept) showed a basic example of how to deploy a Helm chart from an OCM component.